 Enjoy traditional show

-• Water puppetry show is one of the most famous traditional show in Vietnam.
-The show brings to you a great chance to learn more about Vietnamese culture, see puppets move under water and on the surface of water, listen to folk songs, immerse in the peaceful life of Vietnam in the past.
+• The water puppetry show is one of the most famous traditional shows in Vietnam.
+The show brings to you a great chance to learn more about Vietnamese culture, see puppets move underwater and on the surface of the water, listen to folk songs, and immerse yourself in the peaceful life of Vietnam in the past.
 The shows start at 17:00 and 18:30 daily and last about 30 minutes, you can buy a ticket at 55B Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1 or via tourist agent in Ho Chi Minh.

 Shopping in Ho Chi Minh

 Shopping when traveling to Saigon you have a lot of different choices depending on your pocket and what you want to buy.
-If you have a lot of money, you can choose large commercial centers, combine eating and participating in many attractive entertainment activities.
-Another option is visiting the markets with reasonable prices but still sell all kinds of specialties.
-Below are some of the most popular destination for “shopaholics”.
+If you have a lot of money, you can choose large commercial centres, combine eating and participating in many attractive entertainment activities.
+Another option is visiting the markets with reasonable prices but still selling all kinds of specialities.
+Below are some of the most popular destinations for “shopaholics”.

 Ben Thanh Market